vlad-uve/Fire-Risk-Prediction-in-Montreal/README.md

 - **Optimize Model Performance**: Enhance the selected model through iterative improvements

 #### Model Evaluation:
-Accurately identifying both high-risk and low-risk areas is critical for the fire department to proactively allocate resources and conduct inspections.
+Accurately identifying both high-risk and low-risk areas is important for the fire department to proactively allocate resources and conduct inspections.
 Misclassifications can have significant consequences:

 - False Negatives (High-risk areas misclassified as low-risk): Increase the risk of delayed responses to critical incidents, potentially resulting in greater damage, safety hazards, and higher costs.